 But did you know that it can also help your credit union improve member retention rates?
 You can provide quality experiences and services from well-trained, knowledgeable staff to keep members coming back and feeling valued.

 Employees are better positioned to answer member questions and make referrals when they understand how financial products and services work.
 Over many years, data from several credit unions have shown a positive correlation between employee financial education and referrals.
-As an example, an employee who has studied mutual funds in a financial literacy course might suggest a mutual fund to a member who is seeking a higher return on his or her money.
+For example, an employee who has studied mutual funds in a financial literacy course might suggest a mutual fund to a member seeking a higher return on his or her money.
 Another example could be an employee directing a member to an in-house financial planner who can help him or her achieve a specific financial goal.
 Members feel more confident when they sense that credit union staff can provide solutions with authority and expertise.
 These are key elements to strengthen customer relationships and boost business for your credit union.

 In sum, here are four reasons why financial education is a valuable asset for credit unions: